Kolicks/PCB_BLE_Speaker/README.md

 ---

+## ⚠️ FLAWS
+- Serial Comms does not work, need extra circuitry for EN/BOOT between ESP32 and CP2102N.
+- Be aware of the Audio connectors polarity.
+In this design you may need to solder on the opposite direction.

+---

 ## ⚙️ General Information
 - Designed in **KiCad 9** as a learning platform for:
   - USB-C 2.0 (5 V / 1 A)